Reedbeta/little-py-site/README.md

   You can also put other files, such as images, under the `content/` tree.
 You can reference such files in a post's metadata and they'll get copied to the output alongside the post.

-* `output/`---The output directory, where the generated HTML will be stored by the script.
+* `output/` – The output directory, where the generated HTML will be stored by the script.

-* `static/`---Static files such as CSS and images.
+* `static/` – Static files such as CSS and images.
 They'll get copied to the output.

-* `templates/`---Jinja template files, called by the script to render the site's pages.
+* `templates/` – Jinja template files, called by the script to render the site's pages.

 ## Post Metadata

 Metadata uses the [Python-Markdown Meta-Data extension](http://pythonhosted.org/Markdown/extensions/meta_data.html) syntax.
 Supported fields are:
-* `Title`---the title of the post.
+* `Title` – the title of the post.
-* `Slug`---the URL slug, i.e. `my-cool-post` in `http://domain.com/blog/my-cool-post/`.
+* `Slug` – the URL slug, i.e. `my-cool-post` in `http://domain.com/blog/my-cool-post/`.
 Generated
   automatically from the title, but can be overridden here.
-* `Date`---the publication date/time and timezone of the post.
+* `Date` – the publication date/time and timezone of the post.
 Run `now.py` to print the current date/time in the format for this field.
-* `Categories`---list of categories for the post (one per line).
+* `Categories` – list of categories for the post (one per line).
-* `Files`---list of files that should be copied alongside the post in the output (one per line).
+* `Files` – list of files that should be copied alongside the post in the output (one per line).
   Wildcards work here, e.g. `*.png`.
-* `Hidden`---yes/no. Hidden posts get rendered, but don't show up on the index page or in any lists of posts, so the only way to get to them is by typing in or linking to their URL.
+* `Hidden` – yes/no. Hidden posts get rendered, but don't show up on the index page or in any lists of posts, so the only way to get to them is by typing in or linking to their URL.
-* `Comments`---yes/no, whether comments are enabled on the post.
+* `Comments` – yes/no, whether comments are enabled on the post.
 Defaults to yes.
-* `Type`---overrides the post type inferred from the directory structure.
+* `Type` – overrides the post type inferred from the directory structure.

   There are two special types:
   * `test` posts appear only in the dev version of the site, but are left out in production.